Lucebert: Biography

 His strong personality appealed to many.
 As a poet he laid foundation for revolutionary innovation in Dutch poetry.

 Most of his poems were collected in Gedichten 1948–1965.
 After this period of composing poetry, he worked primarily in the visual arts known as figurative-expressionist from the 1960s.
 His work is being translated to English on collected works.

 Well known is his line "Alles van waarde is weerloos" from the poem De zeer oude zingt ("The very old one sings").
 The adjective "weerloos" means "defenseless", "unable to defend oneself", so the meaning is "All things of value are defenseless".
 This line was put on top of the office building of an insurance company in Rotterdam (near the Blaak station) in neon letters, including his name, sometime in the 1980s or earlier.
 It wasn't the first but is certainly the most prominent commercial use of the line; today three more buildings in the area display it on their walls.
 Similarly, written on the city's central library just across the street is "Heel de wereld is mijn vaderland – Erasmus", "All the world is my fatherland – Erasmus".

+Attracted by the Mediterranean light and the vibrant community of Dutch artists, Lucebert and his wife Tony Swaanswijk moved to Altea, Spain in 1963, before eventually settling in Jávea in 1968, where they found both a home and a space for artistic creation.
+In 1973, in the Lluca district of Jávea, they bought a house which also served as Lucebert's studio, became a significant site for the creation of numerous works that showcased his creativity and talent.

+Lucebert's strong connection with Spain was further solidified through his close relationship with artist and art collector Antonio Pérez.
+This relationship led to a permanent exhibition of Lucebert's work in Cuenca, Spain.
+Following Lucebert's death, his widow, Tony, made a significant donation to the Antonio Pérez Foundation in Cuenca.
+This donation included a room dedicated to Lucebert, intended to exhibit part of the donated works, thereby preserving and showcasing Lucebert's artistic legacy in Spain.

 Lucebert died on 10 May 1994 in Alkmaar, Netherlands.

 Lucebert was also a noted anti-apartheid activist.